 - Engineering and IT

-- What do you think is a good career for FI?
+- What do you think is a good career for FIRE?

-I think the engineering and financial fields are perfect for early financial independence.
-You work hard in the beginning and promotions come quickly in the initial stage.
-In engineering, the pay scale levels off after a decade or so and you need to take on more leadership roles to keep getting raises.
+I think the engineering and the financial fields are perfect for early financial independence.
+You work hard in the beginning and promotions come quickly in those careers.
+In engineering, the pay scale levels off after a decade or so.
+After that, you need to take on more leadership roles to keep getting raises.
 The good paychecks are great for savers because you can start investing in your 20s.
 These careers have high burnout rate, though, so engineers need to prepare for early retirement just in case.
-I don’t have direct experience in high finance, but those people seem to be making a ton of money early on in their careers.
+I don’t have direct experience in high finance, but those people seem to make a lot of money early on in their careers.

 I think a career in healthcare is great, too.
 Physicians, pharmacists, orthodontists, anesthesiologists, dentists, all make very high income.
 The lengthy education process leaves them in a big hole, though.
 I don’t think they could start investing until they are in their 30s.
 However, with the high pay, they could pay off their education debt and then start accumulating wealth very quickly.
 They just need to watch their spending and make sure not to ramp up their lifestyle too fast.

-Anyway, you need to invest in yourself and get good raises.
-Each career is different and it might take education, becoming an expert in a niche, working extra hours, and/or networking with the right people.
+Anyway, you need to invest in yourself and get promoted early.
+Each career is different.
+It might take additional education, becoming an expert in a niche, working extra hours, and/or networking with the right people.
 Your paycheck needs to outpace your expenses so you can save and invest more.